arouyan/lakeFS/docs/integrations/presto_trino.md

 Querying data in lakeFS from Presto/Trino is the same as querying data in S3 from Presto/Trino.
 It is done using the [Presto Hive connector](https://prestodb.io/docs/current/connector/hive.html){:target="_blank"} or [Trino Hive connector](https://trino.io/docs/current/connector/hive.html){:target="_blank"}.

  **Note**
- In the following examples we set AWS credentials at runtime, for clarity.
+ In the following examples, we set AWS credentials at runtime for clarity.
 In production, these properties should be set using one of Hadoop's standard ways of [Authenticating with S3](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Authenticating_with_S3){:target="_blank"}.
  {: .note}

 ## Configuration